-For the 2022 Determination, our draft decision is to maintain a DVAM and not set drought prices.
-We will consider whether to apply the DVAM at the next determination for any under or over-recovery of water sales over the 2022 Determination.
-We will also consider whether drought prices are appropriate for CCC Water for the 2026 determination period.
+For the 2022 Determination, we decided to maintain a DVAM and not set a drought price.
+We will consider whether to apply the DVAM at the next determination for any under- or over- recovery of water sales over the 2022 determination period.
+We will also consider whether a drought price is appropriate for CCC Water for the next determination period.

-Our draft decision is:
+Our decision is:

-30. To not set drought prices for CCC Water for the 2022 Determination.
+30. To not set a drought price for CCC Water for the 2022 Determination.